stormchaserroleplaying/stormchaserRPG/Equipment/Weapons/Glossary/index.md

 While the weapon benefits from the worn property, it cannot be disarmed unless the attack or skill check is a critical hit.

 ## Str/Dex
 If your Dexterity is less than the **Str/Dex** entry of the weapon, then you suffer -1d on your attack rolls with the weapon.
-If you are wielding a ranged weapon or the weapon as a finesse weapon, then this instead applies to your Strength.
+If you are wielding a ranged weapon, or if the weapon as a finesse weapon, then this instead applies to your Strength.

 ## Weight
 The weight of the weapon.